 All great men, certainly.
 All three of which rose to the occasion.
 But what do they share?

 They were the ones holding office at the time of (or in the case of Washington, immediately upon winning) the three major wars impacting American history: The American Revolution, the American Civil War, and World War II.

 It raises an interesting question: Would these men be remembered and held in the same esteem if they hadn’t been handed such situations?
 The answer pops in pretty quickly: Probably not.
 Their heroism was partly a product of their character and partly a product of their situation.

 And thus Durant gives us a very interesting model to bring to reality: Greatness is in many of us, but only if we rise, with practical expediency, to the demands of life.
 Greatness arises only when tested.

-For the rest of Durant’s interview, and a lot of other cool stuff, check out the Learning Community.
+For the rest of Durant’s interview, and a lot of other cool stuff, check out the membership.